-On the other hand, the right panel of \cref{fig:best_fit_muons} shows that the prompt perturbative plus intrinsic charm contributions to the prompt atmospheric $\nu_\mu+\bar\nu_\mu$ flux significantly overshoot the IceCube upper bound \cite{IceCube:2016umi}.
-To satisfy the prompt atmospheric $\nu_\mu+\bar\nu_\mu$ flux constraint from ref. \cite{IceCube:2016umi}, $w_{ c}^{\rm intr}$ must be reduced, which also implies that intrinsic charm alone cannot account for the apparent deficit in the flux of atmospheric muons at high energies.
-The IceCube upper bound \cite{IceCube:2015wro} relies on the shape of the prompt flux from Enberg et al. \cite{Enberg:2008te} as a function of neutrino energy.
-We observe that this flux has a slightly different shape than the \MCEq\ prediction.
-We normalize $w_c^{\rm intr}$ to the value of the IceCube upper bound at $E_\nu=10^4$ GeV, where the upper bound has a minimum. \Cref{fig:Neutrino_flux_withIC} shows the intrinsic charm contributions to the atmospheric muon neutrino (left) and muon (right) fluxes for $w_c^{\rm intr}=4.65\times10^{-4}$.
-Regge2 and HLM fragmentation models have similar best-fit values to Regge1.
-With $w_c^{\rm intr}$ nearly a factor of 10 smaller than the $\mu^++\mu^-$ best-fit value, the atmospheric muon flux data remain above the sum of the \texttt{MCEq} flux and this now reduced intrinsic charm contribution, as shown in the right panel of \cref{fig:Neutrino_flux_withIC}. \Cref{fig:Neutrino_flux_withIC_R} shows the ratio of IceCube muon data with error bars to the muon flux with and without intrinsic charm, as in \cref{fig:best_fit_muons_R}, but here with $w_c^{\rm intr} =4.65\times10^{-4}$.
-Such a small value of $w_c^{\rm intr}$ has little impact on the muon flux ratio.
+On the other hand, the right panel of \cref{fig:best_fit_muons} shows that the prompt perturbative plus intrinsic charm contributions to the prompt atmospheric $\nu_\mu+\bar\nu_\mu$ flux significantly overshoot the IceCube upper bound \cite{Abbasi:2025rmj}.
+To satisfy the prompt atmospheric $\nu_\mu+\bar\nu_\mu$ flux constraint from ref. \cite{Abbasi:2025rmj}, $w_{ c}^{\rm intr}$ must be reduced, which also implies that intrinsic charm alone cannot account for the apparent deficit in the flux of atmospheric muons at high energies.
+The IceCube upper bound \cite{Abbasi:2025rmj} shown in the right panel of fig. \ref{fig:best_fit_muons} relies on the shape of the prompt flux evaluated using charm production from \texttt{Sibyll-2.3c}.
+The best-fit intrinsic charm contribution that saturates the IceCube upper bound is {$w_c^{\rm intr}=1.01\times10^{-3}$}. \Cref{fig:Neutrino_flux_withIC} shows the intrinsic charm contributions to the atmospheric muon neutrino (left) and muon (right) fluxes for $w_c^{\rm intr}=1.01\times10^{-3}$.
+The Regge2 and HLM fragmentation models have similar best-fit values to the Regge1 one.
+The value of $w_c^{\rm intr}$ is $\sim 1/4$ of the $\mu^++\mu^-$ best-fit value, so the atmospheric muon flux data remain above the sum of the flux contributions, now with a reduced intrinsic charm component, as shown in the right panel of \cref{fig:Neutrino_flux_withIC}.